Marsh1173/generic-websocket-interface/README.md

 ## GT

 - Display
-  - make different updates for statics / dynamics
+  - make different game sprite classes for statics / dynamics
-  - make health
+  - FINISH HEALTH
 - Behaviors

-  - split up
-    - facing
+  - add facing module (abstract?)
+- START GOBLIN STATE
-    - wandering
+- Architecture

+  - game sprite container should manage insertion and deletion, given a game system.
+It should take its cues from the entity it observes.
+Updateable as a whole.
+  - change "factory" to "builder"?

 - Physics
   - Make more tests